flicstar/flicstar.github.io/_posts/2022-07-19-trust-signals.md

 * Frequent releases might signal a vibrant project, or that a codebase is very buggy.
 * A detailed contributor’s guide might excite some new contributors but be off-putting to others, signaling too much process overhead and a higher bar to participation.

-What is meaningful can vary by team and by project, so context and personas are really important when interpreting signals.
-Useful persona questions and metrics can be found at [Community Health analytics for OSS](https://chaoss.community/metrics/) (CHAOSS):
+What is meaningful can vary by team and by project, so context and personas are crucial when interpreting signals.
+You can find useful persona questions and metrics at [Community Health analytics for OSS](https://chaoss.community/metrics/) (CHAOSS) covering:

 * Diversity and inclusion
-* Evolution (growth and (decline of project)
+* Evolution (growth and decline of project)
 * Risk (security, code quality, license, transparency)
 * Value (social, economic, individual, communal)